orvyl/Java-Field-Validator/README.md

 }
 ```

 ##### NOTE: This is still under development.
-After finishing version 1, I will start accepting commits. :)
+When I'm done with v1.0.0, I will start accepting commits. :)